Apriyani Rahayu: 2018: India Open and third Thailand Open title

-2019: Second India Open, first Southeast Asian Games
+2019: Second India Open title, first SEA Games gold

 Rahayu opened the 2019 season as a finalist in the Malaysia Masters with Polii.
 In the semi-finals, they beat their arch-rivals Misaki Matsutomo and Ayaka Takahashi in a close rubber game, improving their head-to-head record against the Japanese pair to 2–8.
 A week later, they again lost to Matsutomo and Takahashi in the Indonesia Masters.
 They led 18–10 in the first game, but lost it 20–22, eventually losing the match in a close rubber game.
 In March, she and Polii lost in the quarter-finals of both the German and All England Open.
 Polii and Rahayu then clinched their second India Open title defeating Chow Mei Kuan and Lee Meng Yean in the final.
 In May, she alongside the Indonesia team finished as semi-finalists in the Sudirman Cup in Nanning, settling for the bronze medal.
 In June, she and Polii advanced to the semi-finals of the Australian Open after beating the first seeded, world number one Mayu Matsumoto and Wakana Nagahara in the quarter-finals, but the duo were beaten by Chinese pair Chen Qingchen and Jia Yifan, the fifth defeat in seven meetings between them.
 At the World Championships in Basel, Switzerland, she and her partner won the bronze medal, after defeat in the semi-finals to eventual champions Matsumoto and Nagahara.
 After the World Championships, her coach, Eng Hian, evaluated that she and Rahayu had fallen short of their previous standard.
 In the end of 2019 season, their best results were only the semi-finalists in Chinese Taipei Open, after that, they often lost in the initial stage.
-She finally won her first women's doubles gold medal at the Southeast Asian Games.
+She finally won her first women's doubles gold medal at the SEA Games.
 She and Polii defeated Chayanit Chaladchalam and Phataimas Muenwong of Thailand 21–3, 21–18.